Skip to Main Content

 Is the video not visible?
 Check your browser compatibility. opens new window

-If your browser is compatible, try the video, How to Read a Scholarly Article, on YouTube.
+If your browser is compatible, try How to Read a Scholarly Article (video, 2:34).